groff_font

 -

-for fonts whose point size is
+whose type size is

-n~scaled points.
+n~scaled

 - unscaled_charwidths